 Of course, you should get medical care for bigger wounds, cuts that won’t stop bleeding or injuries you can’t clean out.

-Today’s options for treating acne
+Today’s options to treat acne

 Since hydrogen peroxide irritates your skin, it can make acne worse.
 And it dissolves quickly, so any benefits it might provide don’t last long.
 If you are trying to control acne breakouts, Dr. Regnaert said benzoyl peroxide is a good choice.
 Or talk to your primary care physician or a dermatologist.
 There are lots of different medications available that can help you get your acne under control.